nasa/Common-Metadata-Repository/ingest-app/docs/api.md

   - OPeNDAP url in OnlineResources for ECHO10 format
   - OPeNDAP url in RelatedUrls for UMM-G format

+There can only be ONE on-prem or/and ONE Hyrax-in-the-cloud OPeNDAP url in granule metadata.
+The rule to determine if an OPeNDAP url is an on-prem or Hyrax-in-the-cloud url is to match the URL against pattern: https://opendap.*.earthdata.nasa.gov/*.
+If it matches, it is a Hyrax-in-the-cloud OPeNDAP url; if it does not match, it is an on-prem OPeNDAP url.
+The OPeNDAP url value provided in the granule bulk update request can be comma-separated urls.
+But it can have at most two urls, one is on-prem url and the other is Hyrax-in-the-cloud url.
+The exact url type is determined by matching the url against the same pattern above.
+During update, the Hyrax-in-the-cloud url will overwrite any existing Hyrax-in-the-cloud OPeNDAP url in the granule metadata; the on-prem url will overwrite any existing on-prem OPeNDAP url in the granule metadata.

+**operation: "UPDATE_FIELD", update-field: "S3Link"**
+supported metadata formats:
+  - S3 url in OnlineAccessURLs for ECHO10 format
+  - S3 url in RelatedUrls for UMM-G format

+The S3 url value provided in the granule bulk update request can be comma-separated urls.
+Each url must start with s3:// (case-insensitive).
+During bulk update, the provided S3 urls in the request will overwrite any existing S3 links already in the granule metadata.

 Example: Add/update OPeNDAP url for 3 granules under PROV1.

 ```